Planned maintenance

 There is no one-size-fits-all approach to implementing planned maintenance.
 Every facility is different and requires a slightly different approach.
 However, there are few basic steps maintenance teams can take to build a foundation for planned maintenance success.

 Technology is an important ingredient for implementing planned maintenance.
-Leveraging planned maintenance software, such as a CMMS, allows you to organize all the resources necessary to plan maintenance, like labour and parts.
-Planned maintenance software makes it easy to handle schedules, inventory, work orders and reports.
-This ensure triggers are set up properly, technicians can respond to work quickly, and the right parts are always in stock so maintenance can be completed with little disruption.
+Leveraging planned maintenance software, such as a CMMS, allows you to organize all the resources necessary to plan maintenance, like labor and parts.
+Planned maintenance software makes it easy to handle schedules, inventory, work orders, and reports.
+This ensures triggers are set up properly, technicians can respond to work quickly, and the right parts are always in stock, so maintenance can be completed with little disruption.

 The first step is to take a survey of your assets and figure out which ones fit into each category of planned maintenance.
 Remember, there is planned preventive maintenance and planned unscheduled maintenance.
 Conducting a criticality analysis can help you determine which assets require the most attention and which ones lend themselves to a preventive approach.